galsang/ABCNN/README.md

 # ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs

+#### Caution: Implementation is not complete.
+I hope having it done very soon!

 This is the implementation of **ABCNN**, which is proposed by [Wenpeng Yin et al.](https://arxiv.org/pdf/1512.05193.pdf), on **Tensorflow**.
 It includes all 4 models below:
 - BCNN